ColeLab/ColeAnticevicNetPartition/README.md

 The Glasser2016 parcels are available here: https://balsa.wustl.edu/sceneFile/show/lLMz

-## QUICK START
+## Quick Start

-Open Connectome Workbench (https://www.humanconnectome.org/software/connectome-workbench).
+Download and open Connectome Workbench (https://www.humanconnectome.org/software/connectome-workbench).
 Load the ColeAnticevicNetPartition_v1.wb.spec file.
 Click the "Load Scenes" button, select one of the scenes of interest, and click the "Show" button.
 This will allow you to view the network partition and parcels.

+## THE Network Partition

 ![Alt text](cortex_Illustration_ColeAnticevicNetpartition_v1.jpg?raw=true "Illustration of ColeAnticevicNetPartition_v1")
-Top Left: Illustration of the network partition with the Glasser parcels.
+*Top Left*: Illustration of the network partition with the Glasser parcels.
 The colors correspond to the colors labeled in the network matrix (to the right).
-Top Right: Network matrix with Pearson correlation-based resting-state functional connectivity, sorted based on community affiliation according to the network partition.
+*Top Right*: Network matrix with Pearson correlation-based resting-state functional connectivity, sorted based on community affiliation according to the network partition.
 An fMRI dataset of 337 subjects from the WashU-Minn Human Connectome Project (HCP) was used (https://www.humanconnectome.org/), with 4 runs for each subject.
 See [citation] for more information.
-Bottom Left: Axial slices illustrating the subcortical extension of the cortical network partition.
+*Bottom Left*: Axial slices illustrating the subcortical extension of the cortical network partition.
 Each voxel was assigned to the network with the highest mean resting-state functional connectivity.
 See [citation] for more information.
-Bottom Right: Coronal slices illustrating the subcortical extension of the cortical network partition.
+*Bottom Right*: Coronal slices illustrating the subcortical extension of the cortical network partition.

-## INCLUDED FILES
+## Included Files

 - cortex_community_order.mat - The order the Glasser parcels should be in to reveal the community structure identified by this network partition.
 Note that this file assumes you have the left hemisphere Glasser parcellation regions first, followed by the right hemisphere regions.
-This can be accomplished, for instance, by merging the hemispheres with this command (where $leftHemi and $rightHemi are the left and right hemisphere parcel CIFTI files, respectively): wb_command -cifti-merge-dense COLUMN Q1-Q6_RelatedParcellation210.LR.CorticalAreas_dil_Colors.32k_fs_LR.dlabel.nii -cifti $leftHemi -cifti $rightHemi
 - cortex_community_order.txt - Same as the previous file, but in text format.
 - cortex_Illustration_ColeLabNetpartition_v1.pdf - An illustration of the network partition.
+- cortex_Illustration_ColeAnticevicNetpartition_v1.jpg - Same illustration in JPEG format.
 - cortex_Illustration_ColeLabNetpartition_splithalfvalidation_v1.pdf - An illustration of the split half validation results.
-- L_ColeLab_NetPartition_GlasserParcels.label.gii - A GIFTI file that can be loaded into Connectome Workbench to visualize the partition (left hemisphere)
-- LoadParcellatedDataInMatlab_Example.m - Example of how to parcelate CIFTI fMRI data and load it into MATLAB
+- LoadParcellatedDataInMatlab_Example.m - Example of how to parcellate CIFTI fMRI data and load it into MATLAB
+- LoadParcellatedDataInMatlab_Example_cortexonly.m - Example of how to parcellate CIFTI fMRI data and load it into MATLAB, using cortical parcels only (no subcortical parcels)
 - network_labelfile.txt - The labels for each network, along with color information (RGBA value).
 - parcel_network_assignments.mat - A vector of numbers, one per parcel, indicating which network that parcel was assigned to in the network partition.
 (Parcel order: L first, R second.) parcel_network_assignments.txt - Same as the previous file, but in text format.
 - Q1-Q6_RelatedParcellation210.L.CorticalAreas_dil_Black.32k_fs_LR.border - The left-hemisphere borders of the Glasser parcels
 - Q1-Q6_RelatedParcellation210.R.CorticalAreas_dil_Black.32k_fs_LR.border - The right-hemisphere borders of the Glasser parcels
-- R_ColeLab_NetPartition_GlasserParcels.label.gii - A GIFTI file that can be loaded into Connectome Workbench to visualize the partition (right hemisphere)
 - README.md - This file
 - S1200_AverageT1w_restore.nii.gz - The average of 1096 subjects from the HCP dataset, from the S1200 release.
 From HCP_S1200_GroupAvg_v1.zip.
 For more info visit http://www.humanconnectome.org/documentation/S1200 and https://www.humanconnectome.org/study/hcp-young-adult/article/s1200-group-average-data-release.
 Before using data from HCP you must agree to the HCP Open Access Data Use Terms at http://humanconnectome.org/data/data-use-terms/DataUseTerms-HCP-Open-Access-26Apr2013.pdf
 - S1200.L.inflated_MSMAll.32k_fs_LR.surf.gii - Left hemisphere inflated cortical surface